Blog

 Operational Use Cases for a Business Card Manager

-A business card manager works best when it fits into existing workflows, not when it adds extra steps.
+A business card manager app earns its place when it fits into existing workflows, not when it adds extra steps.

-Across all scenarios, the value comes from preserving context early and reducing the effort required to act on it later.
+In all three, the value comes from preserving context early and reducing the effort required to act on it later.
+That is the lens we used to evaluate the six tools below.

 Business card and event lead capture app comparison highlighting support for scanning, digital cards, CRM exports, AI enrichment, and offline capture.